Noemie-Ribaillier/image_classification/README.md

 * Conv2D: creates a convolution kernel that is convolved with the layer input over a 2D spatial dimension (height and width)
 * MaxPool2D: downsamples the input along its spatial dimensions (height and width) by taking the maximum value over an input window (of size defined by pool_size (f, f)) for each channel of the input.
 The window is shifted by strides (s, s) along each dimension.
 * ReLU: computes the elementwise ReLU (Rectified Linear Unit)
 * Flatten: given a tensor, this function takes each example in the batch and flattens it into a 1D vector.
-If the tensor has the shape (batch_size,h,w,c), it returns a flattened tensor with shape (batch_size, k), with k=h*w*c
+If the tensor has the shape (batch_size, h, w, c), it returns a flattened tensor with shape (batch_size, k), with k = h * w * c
 * Dense: given a flattened input, it returns the output computed using a fully connected layer.

 Pool size and kernel size refer to the same thing in different objects: they refer to the shape of the window where the operation takes place (MaxPool2D vs Conv2D).